vaibhavstark/Hacktoberfest_2021-1/C/Intro.md

-Write C programs and participate in #HacktoberFest2020 by contributing to open-source.
+Write C programs and participate in #HacktoberFest2022 by contributing to open-source.
 You can create new branch for specific projects.
+All changes should be verified.